wistia/circular_buffer/README.md

 ## Why?

-[Circular buffers](https://en.wikipedia.org/wiki/Circular_buffer) are a useful data structure for maintaining a list of bounded-size where old elements are automatically evicted.
+A [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) is a useful data structure for maintaining a list of bounded-size where old elements are automatically evicted.
 For example, we use circular buffers to maintain a rolling history of measurement data (e.g. we keep the last n measurements).

 ## Installation